-Just in time for the start of summer travel, the Chase Sapphire Preferred® Card is offering its highest-ever signup bonus of 100,000 Ultimate Rewards.
+In case you haven’t heard, the Chase Sapphire Preferred® Card, one of the best travel credit cards and one of the best credit cards for beginners, is offering its highest-ever signup bonus of 100,000 Ultimate Rewards.
 New cardholders can earn this bonus after spending $4,000 in the first 3 months.
 This whopper-sized limited-time bonus offer is worth $1,250 when redeemed through Chase Ultimate Rewards.

 New Chase Sapphire Preferred® Card cardholders can earn the card’s largest sign-up bonus.

 You can earn 100,000 bonus Ultimate Rewards by spending $4,000 on purchases in the first 3 months.
 This bonus is worth as much as $1,250 when booking award travel or the Chase Pay Yourself Back categories.

 This bonus is only around for a limited time and it’s one of the most valuable credit card signup bonuses currently available.

 The annual fee is $95 and there are no foreign transaction fees.

 Who Qualifies for the Sapphire Bonus?